kothavade/mastodon-paper/paper/main.typ

 Upon collecting this data about nodes in a database, we use the neo4j graph database to insert all nodes, the properties of these nodes, and finally create `PEERS_WITH` relationships between peers as defined by the aforementioned `peers` API @neo4j @mastodon_peers.

 We believe that this is a representative dataset of the Mastodon network, and thus feel that the analyses we conduct from this graph dataset represent the true network well.
+This is supported by the fact that statistics published by the Mastodon project state that there are 8739 instances and 9651558 users, which we are close to--especially considering that we count non-Mastodon software which supports the protocol @mastodon_statistics.

 = Analysis
 == Location of Instances